vanshajkhattar/AML-SSD-final-project/README.md

 - You Only Look Once (YOLO) [6] initially resizes the image which is fed as input to a single convolutional network.
 It detects objects based on confidence scores specific to a class, both at one go.
 This leads to an extremely fast detection but cannot handle images of unusual aspect ratio (due to several down sampling layers) as well as small objects appearing in groups (due to space constraint on bounding boxes).

 - This speed-accuracy trade-off is circumvented by a method termed as SSD [7].
-This is accomplished by adding several feature layers at the end, VGG16 forming the backbone network, former which can conveniently make predictions and the associated probabilities on the bounding box offset, thus tackling the problem arising out of varying scales and aspect ratios.
-Thus, providing increased speed and accuracy more than YOLO, even when the input image is of smaller size.
+This is accomplished by adding several feature layers at the end, VGG16 forming the backbone network, the additional layers can conveniently make predictions and determine the associated probabilities on the bounding box offset, thus tackling the problem arising out of varying scales and aspect ratios.

+- A set of grids is created on an input image.
+A couple of rectangles of different aspect ratios are made around those grids.
+Filtering operation is carried out in the region described by the bounding box in order find the presence of an object.
+The size of the image gets reduced drastically at the layers present at the end.
+The operations of convolution and detection is carried out at every step, such that even the smaller objects get easily identified.
+The SSD algorithm also knows how to go back from one convolution operation to another.
+It not only learns to go forward but backwards too.

+- Thus, providing increased speed and accuracy more than YOLO, even when the input image is of smaller size.
 Some of the limitations of SSD are to improve accuracy, data augmentation is very much essential, a greater number of default boxes are needed, and atrous convolution is needed at the last two layers in the VGG16 used therein, without which the model tends to be slower.
 Application of SSD, the state-of- the art technique for object detection is currently being studied for object tracking also.

-## References:
+References:

 [1] Z.-Q. Zhao, P. Zheng, S.-T. Xu, and X. Wu, ‘‘Object detection with deep learning: A review,’’ IEEE Trans. on Neural Networks and Learning Systems, Volume: 30, Issue: 11 , Nov.
 2019.  https://arxiv.org/pdf/1807.05511